 Rupert now believes the country has already reached a point of no return — and that the proximity of Deputy President David Mabuza to the top job is too close for comfort.

 He is dismayed at what has become of the country over the past decade.
 Rupert has long been close to power: he was a friend of FW de Klerk, had a close relationship with Nelson Mandela, whom he revered as a father figure, and often spoke with Mbeki too.

 But Rupert never spoke to Jacob Zuma, and he has had no contact with Ramaphosa since he became ANC president and head of state.
 Nor does there seem to be any inclination in the Ramaphosa government to involve Rupert in discussions about business or the economy.

 Nor, apparently, to leverage his global network in favour of economic development.
 Rupert is persona non grata, it seems.
 “I’d like to have contact with Ramaphosa, but I’m not going to force myself on him,” he says.

-This could lead to a "bloody fiasco", he says.
-"I don’t know how many companies will be able to manage interest rates of 25%, 30% — but what’s the alternative?
+[Being forced into an IMF bailout] could lead to a “bloody fiasco”, he says.
+“I don’t know how many companies will be able to manage interest rates of 25%, 30% — but what’s the alternative?
 I’ve asked Remgro and Rand Merchant Bank to come up with disaster scenarios.
-Every company should do it."
+Every company should do it.”